• Skip to primary navigation

 purple pansies and red geraniums in a window box.

-The above planter hook was on my house and the hanging planter was in the garage.
-At first, I wasn't going to keep it, but hey, my whole house is antique / vintage, so why not!
+Another free planter when I moved in.
+The above planter hook was on my house, and the hanging planter was in the garage.
+At first, I wasn't going to keep it, but my whole house is antique/vintage, so why not!
 Free works for me.

-If you love this but don't have time to hunt for a bargain, this hanging planter is not expensive.
+If you love this but don't have time to hunt for a bargain, these hanging planters are not expensive.
+If you DIY your hanging planters, this post about preventing water from running through your hanging planter is helpful.

-Yard sales are another great place to score deals!
-Once people take inventory and decide they don't want as many container gardens as in the past, they sell their planters.
-Usually for a real bargain.
+Yard sales or garage sales are another great place to score deals!
+Once people take inventory and decide they don't want as many container gardens as in the past, they sell their planters, usually for a real bargain.
+Think spring and fall for this.
+Fall timing may not be convenient for you, but people trying to declutter will offer great pricing.

-Yes, I'm behind in my planting.
-But I wanted to show you these twin planters from a garage sale.
+I wanted to show you these twin planters from a garage sale.
 My garage will look much better with these sitting in front!
-Obviously, I'll be adding a few more plants : ).
-These were a real bargain at only $8 for the two of them.
-These same sized planters cost a lot more new!
+I'll be adding a few more plants : ).
+These were a great price for affordable planters at only $8 for the two of them.
+I think they look cute, too, with the pattern around the top.

 two matching planters with red geraniums in them.